akalmykov/wp-content-copy-protection/readme.txt

 == Description ==

-WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple, aggressive techniques in protecting your content from being stolen.
-Some of the most common copy methods (via mouse, keyboard and browser), such as right-click, image dragging/dropping/saving, text selection/drag/drop, source code viewing, right click/saving of default video and audio embeds, and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin (to name but a few).
+WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple, aggressive techniques in protecting your online content from theft.
+Some of the most common content copy methods (via mouse, keyboard and browser), such as right-click, image dragging/dropping/saving, text selection/drag/drop, source code viewing, right click/saving of default video and audio embeds, and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin (to name but a few).

 This is a plugin with teeth - and an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
 Simple, effective, lightweight and non resource-intensive!
 This is by far the most affective content copy protection plugin you will come across, for WordPress.